strandjs/SOC_Analyst_Labs/courseFiles/Lab_07-deceptionSystems/deceptionSystems.md

 By upsetting adversary decision cycles and making them doubt the reliability of their information and actions, these tactics enhance conventional defenses

+Another tool that we introduce through a hands-on lab is on [beelzebub](/courseFiles/Lab_07-deceptionSystems/beelzebubLab.md), and advanced SSH honeypot

 ## Legal Notes
 ### Legality of Deception
 *Cyber deception tools (like honeypots or honeytokens) are generally legal when*